cdenamiel/Volcano-Meteo-Tsurrogate/README.md

 **STEP 6**: Run Volcano_Meteo_Tsurrogate_step_6_evaluation to generate the files: ../results/output_evals.mat and ../results/output_sensi.mat  <br>
 **STEP 7**: Run Volcano_Meteo_Tsurrogate_step_7_PTHA to generate the file: ../results/output_PTHA.mat <br>

-All these steps can be run with the provided files for the test cases: ../data/surrogate_model_locations.mat is already provided and input_simus.nc should be downloaded separately (see Code/matlab/data/README.md or Code/python/data/README.md).
+All these steps can be run with the provided files for the test cases: ../data/surrogate_model_locations.mat is already provided and input_simus.nc should be downloaded separately (see Software/python/data/README.md).

 The results are created in the ../results folder.